As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Evening Primrose carrier oil contains high levels of nourishing fatty acids.
 It penetrates deeply into the skin, nourishing and soothing from within.
 It is one of the best carrier oils to use in creams and lotions formulated for very dry or mature skin

 There are several ways to use evening primrose oil by itself or in essential oil blends.
-Massaged undiluted into the skin during winter, it helps soothe and nourish from within, reducing dryness and irritation.
-It also helps reduce flakiness and dandruff when massaged directly into the scalp or added to shampoos.
+Massaged undiluted into the skin during winter, it helps soothe and nourish from within, reducing dryness and skin irritation.
+It also helps reduce flakiness and dandruff when massaged directly into the scalp or added to a shampoo.

-Grapeseed oil is obtainedby cold-pressing the seeds of certain grape varieties.
+Grapeseed oil is a light, easily absorbed carrier oil with antioxidant and restructuring properties.
+It is extracted by cold-pressing the seeds of certain grape varieties.

-Grapeseed oil is suitable for all skin types.
+Grapeseed is a good carrier oil for all skin types and is particularly beneficial for oily or acne-prone skin, as it does not clog pores.
 When massaged into the skin undiluted, it leaves a slightly glossy film on the skin.
-It is best used in hair or beard oil, skincare products, and massage blends.

-While olive oil is a great carrier oil for massages, it is a little too heavy and oily to be used regularly on normal or oily skin.
-It is best used for dry, flaky skin and to soothe eczema.
+Olive oil is one of the heavier oils.
+While it is a great carrier oil for massages, it is a little too heavy and oily to be used regularly on normal or oily skin.
+It is the carrier oil of choice for dry, damaged, and flaky skin and to soothe skin conditions such as eczema.

 Also, olive oil has a strong odor.
 This can interfere with the aroma of the essential oils used, which is why it isn’t commonly used when making perfumes or skin and bath care products.